ashley-brown13/chatty-ashley/README.md

   <img src="https://github.com/ashley-brown13/chatty-ashley/blob/main/client/public/images/Screen%20Shot%202021-07-29%20at%204.41.23%20AM.png" alt="chat page">
 </p>

-### Error Modals
+## User Interactions

+1. Login (Signs-up and new users into my 'users' collection)
+2. Logout
+3. Send Message
+4. Read Messages
+5. Scroll to Bottom Feature
+6. Accepting error notifications if necessary

+## UI Design
+To implement good accessibility for a variety of users, I made sure to implement high color contrast between the text and it's background color.
+I also tried to use explicit descriptions on buttons and forms so as not to confuse readers about the basic functions of the website.

+Material-UI provided me with a lot of well-designed React UI components.
+I utilized the following in my application:
+* Box
+* Dialog
+* Icons
+* Button
+* TextField
+* Avatar

-Utilizing Material-UI's Dialog component, I created a reusable error modal that pop-ups if there is an issue with login or sending/receiving messages.
+One of my favorite Material-UI's components is the Dialog.
+It allowed me to create a clean, reusable error modal that pop-ups if there is an issue with login or sending/receiving messages.

 <p align="center">
   <img width="800" src="https://github.com/ashley-brown13/chatty-ashley/blob/main/client/public/images/Screen%20Shot%202021-07-29%20at%205.00.08%20AM.png" alt="dialog code">